-Dr. Lisa J. Graumlich, Mary Laird Wood Professor, is the inaugural Dean of the College of the Environment at the University of Washington.
-As Dean, she leads a College with unparalleled depth and breadth in environmental systems: from the forests to the seas and from the depths of the earth to the edges of the solar system.
+Dean Lisa J. Graumlich, Mary Laird Wood Professor, is the inaugural dean of the College of the Environment at the University of Washington.
+As dean, she leads a College with unparalleled depth and breadth in environmental systems: from the forests to the seas and from the depths of the earth to the edges of the solar system.
 As a scholar, Graumlich pioneered the use of tree-ring data to understand long-term trends in climate, focusing on the mountains of western North America.
-She is actively engaged with a broad range of stakeholders to understand the impacts of climate change on wilderness and natural areas.